 6. Oval Halo

 If you want to maximize the size of an engagement ring, the oval halo style is the way to go.
 Because they are elongated, oval-cut diamonds look bigger than other stones of the same carat weight.
-Meanwhile, the halo setting provides extra sparkle and also adds to the width of the ring, again making it appear bigger.
+Meanwhile, the halo setting provides extra sparkle and adds to the ring’s width, again making it appear bigger.
 However, an oval halo ring won’t look too overdone.
 Instead, it has a regal, vintage look that will make any woman feel like a queen.

 7. Shank and Split-Shank Style Ring

-One of the easiest ways to customize an engagement ring is by altering the shank – the band of the ring.
-While there are many different designs, one of the most popular is the split-shank.
-The band of the ring divides in two on either side of the center stone, leaving a small gap.
-Where the shank splits can create vastly different designs; a larger division gives a ring an antique feel, especially if its set with pavé diamonds.
+One of the easiest ways to customize an engagement ring is by altering the shank – the ring’s band.
+While there are many different designs, the split shank is one of the most popular.
+The ring’s band divides in two on either side of the center stone, leaving a small gap.
+Where the shank splits can create vastly different designs, a larger division gives a ring an antique feel, especially if it’s set with pavé diamonds.
 Meanwhile, a smaller split is a subtle way to make the center stone look larger.

 8. Bezel Engagement Ring

 The bezel is one of the most secure ring settings.
 The gem is anchored in place with a metal border instead of raised on prongs.
 Because there’s less risk of the stone being scratched or falling out, the bezel setting is an excellent choice for an engagement ring.
 While more expensive than prong-set rings, bezel engagement rings don’t require as much upkeep.
 That is because there are no claws that need to be checked or tightened as time goes on.
 However, less light will be able to penetrate the center stone so it may also appear smaller.